antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/plistlib.rst

 --------------

-This module provides an interface for reading and writing the "property list" XML files used mainly by Mac OS X.
+This module provides an interface for reading and writing the "property list" files used mainly by Mac OS X and supports both binary and XML plist files.

-The property list (``.plist``) file format is a simple XML pickle supporting basic object types, like dictionaries, lists, numbers and strings.
+The property list (``.plist``) file format is a simple serialization supporting basic object types, like dictionaries, lists, numbers and strings.
 Usually the top level object is a dictionary.

+To write out and to parse a plist file, use the :func:`dump` and :func:`load` functions.

+To work with plist data in bytes objects, use :func:`dumps` and :func:`loads`.

-Values can be strings, integers, floats, booleans, tuples, lists, dictionaries (but only with string keys), :class:`Data` or :class:`datetime.datetime` objects.
-String values (including dictionary keys) may be unicode strings -- they will be written out as UTF-8.
+Values can be strings, integers, floats, booleans, tuples, lists, dictionaries (but only with string keys), :class:`Data`, :class:`bytes`, :class:`bytesarray` or :class:`datetime.datetime` objects.

-The ``<data>`` plist type is supported through the :class:`Data` class.
-This is a thin wrapper around a Python string.
-Use :class:`Data` if your strings contain control characters.
+.. versionchanged:: 3.4
+   New API, old API deprecated.
+Support for binary format plists added.

 .. seealso::